pridit-a2oa/docker-arma2oaserver-wine/README.md

+# Arma 2: Operation Arrowhead Server (Docker + Wine)

-This repository contains the files required to build an image with the dependencies to operate an **Arma 2: Operation Arrowhead** server under Wine.
+This repository contains the files required to build an image with the dependencies to operate an **Arma 2: Operation Arrowhead** server using Docker and Wine.

 ## Requirements
 * [Steam](https://store.steampowered.com/about/) account with an active subscription to the game (optionally Arma 2 as well, if you use the content).